National Arts Council, Singapore: Controversies

 In 2003, the NAC withdrew its funding of the journal FOCAS: Focus on Contemporary Art and Society Vol. 5: Second FRONT three days before it went to print.
 The suspected reason was playwright-poet Alfian Sa'at's essays, “The Racist’s Apology”, about being an indigenous Malay in Singapore, and one on NAC's censorship in previous issues of the journal.

 In 2006, the NAC informed an unnamed artist invited to the Singapore Biennale that he would need a lawyer for his project, and that he would be held responsible if anything should go wrong in the project.
 He was also told that he would not receive further support unless he had engaged a lawyer which was not possible as a lawyer would have required half of the budget given.
 The proposed work had intended to interview 5 individuals who have been active in the arts scene in Singapore and the video recording would be presented as a 5-hour long screening during the Singapore Biennale 2006.
 The work was not completed and not presented at the Biennale.

 In 2007, the NAC removed artist-writer Jason Wee's essay, "Raising the Subject", from the catalogue for "Raised", an art festival that was part of the Singapore Art Show 2007 which thematically focused on migrant labor, reportedly because it included references to Operation Spectrum.

 In May 2010, the NAC cut the annual grant given to local theatre company W!LD RICE.
 It got $170,000, down from $190,000 the year before.
-It is the lowest annual grant that the company has received from the council.
+It was the lowest annual grant that the company has received from the council.
 Artistic director Ivan Heng says the council told him funding was cut because its productions promoted so-called "alternative lifestyles", were critical of government policies, and satirised political leaders.
 Veteran theatre company TheatreWorks also had its funding cut, from $310,000 to $280,000.
 Its artistic director Ong Keng Sen was told that the company had to have more "local presence".

 In early 2011, the NAC revoked its publishing grant for playwright Chong Tze Chien's book Four Plays as it included the controversial play Charged.